What Is Arugula?

-Arugula is a cousin of radish, kale, and cabbage.
-The leaves have a peppery, spicy flavor that grow more bitter with age.
+Arugula, also known as Eruca vesicaria, is a cruciferous vegetable, a cousin of broccoli, kale, and cabbage.
+The leaves have a peppery, spicy flavor that grows more bitter with age.
 You can also eat the seeds whole or pressed in an oil.

 A version of this veggie called "wild arugula" tends to be more pungent.
 Another variety you might see in the supermarket is "baby arugula."
 That's just a plant that farmers harvest early.

 No matter the type you get, these greens pack a nutritious punch.

 Raw arugula is your healthiest option.
 One hundred grams of arugula has: